List of Questions

 Why should I use VRscans?

 Recreating materials from the real world in 3D software can be a painstaking process, especially if they exhibit complex behaviors under certain lighting conditions.
 VRscans solves this issue by capturing photorealistic, tileable materials with an unmatched level of quality and accuracy.
 VRscans can be used by anyone who wants to bring new levels of realism to their imagery and animation, from freelance artists to large studios.
-At the moment, it works with V-Ray for 3ds Max and V-Ray for Maya.
+At the moment, it works with V-Ray for 3ds Max, V-Ray for Maya, V-Ray for SketchUp and V-Ray for Rhino.

 How are VRscans materials different?